 The San Damiano Cross is very significant to Franciscans.
 It’s a symbol with a great deal of meaning that’s part of our identity.
 If you know someone with this cross in their home they’re very likely to be a Secular Franciscan!

 This Byzantine style cross takes its name from the small church at San Damiano where Francis heard the voice of Christ.
-Today the original cross can be found in the Basilica of Saint Clare (Basilica di Santa Chiara) in Assisi while at the church of San Damiano is a copy of this cross which speaks so much to Franciscans and the Franciscan family.
+Today the original cross can be found in the Basilica of Saint Clare (Basilica di Santa Chiara) in Assisi while at the church of San Damiano is a copy of this cross which speak to Francis and so much to the Franciscan family.

 The San Damiano Cross : When Jesus spoke to Francis.